THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Obviously, if you’ve got a friend who’s willing to take you on for the night, that’s a great way to see the show.
 If not, There are several sailboats who sell tickets for the show:

-Projection Travel’s New Year’s Eve in Sydney – Our friends that we originally met in Panama have now purchased a catamaran and are offering charters in the Sydney area.
+One Ocean’s New Year’s Eve in Sydney – Our friends that we originally met in Panama have now purchased a catamaran and are offering charters in the Sydney area.

 East Sail’s New Year’s Eve on Sydney – This is one of the companies whose boats were roaming around the anchorage during the show.